fontlos/nomarkdown/Readme.md

-# Nomarkdown: Markdown parser powered by nom
+# Nomarkdown: A toy parser for Markdown powered by Nom

 By default, normal Markdown is parsed, but if the 'strict' feature is enabled, the following changes will be made: